-Each Class A warrant entitles its holder to purchase one share of the Company's common stock at an exercise price of \$7.15.
 Each Class B warrant entitles its holder to purchase one share of common stock at an exercise price of \$11.00.
-The Class A warrants and Class B warrants are exercisable at any time until their expiration on May 3, 2015.
-The Class A warrants and Class B warrants are redeemable at the Company's option for \$0.25 upon 30 days' prior written notice beginning November 3, 2010, provided certain conditions are met.
-The Class A warrants are redeemable provided that the Company's common stock has closed at a price at least equal to \$8.80 for at least five consecutive trading days.
-The Class B warrants are redeemable on the same terms, provided the Company's common stock has closed at a price at least equal to \$13.75 for five consecutive trading days.
+The Class B warrants are exercisable at any time until their expiration on May 3, 2015.
+The Class B warrants are redeemable at the Company's option for \$0.25 upon 30 days' prior written notice beginning November 3, 2010, provided certain conditions are met.
+The Class B warrants are redeemable on the same terms as the Class A warrants, provided the Company's common stock has closed at a price at least equal to \$13.75 for five consecutive trading days.

 On May 7, 2012, the Company issued 73,000 shares of restricted common stock to certain members of the executive management team.
 The restricted common shares vest annually in equal installments over a three-year period, commencing one year from the date of the grant.
-The Company recorded \$146,000 and \$21,659 of stock-based compensation expense associated with this grant during the years ended June 30, 2013 and 2012, respectively.
-The value of the award was based on the closing stock price on the date of grant.

-On May 23, 2012, the Company closed its underwritten confidentially marketed public offering ("CMPO") of 1,000,000 common shares, which priced at \$5.50 per share.
+On May 23, 2012, the Company closed its underwritten public offering of 1,000,000 common shares, which priced at \$5.50 per share.
 The Company received total proceeds, net of underwriting discounts and equity offering costs, of \$5,006,311.
-In connection with the CMPO, the Company issued Representative's Warrants to Rodman & Renshaw LLC to purchase up to an aggregate of 50,000 shares of the Company's common stock at an exercise price of \$6.875 per share, which expire on February 8, 2017.
+In connection with the offering, the Company issued Representative's Warrants to Rodman & Renshaw LLC to purchase up to an aggregate of 50,000 shares of the Company's common stock at an exercise price of \$6.875 per share, which expire on February 8, 2017.